-Logos are a crucial part of any business, but there’s a lot to consider when you’re creating one on your own: colors, layouts, fonts, and symbols.
+Creating a logo for your company involves a lot of decisions, namely: colors, layouts, fonts, and symbols.
 Not to mention how you want to capture the essence of your brand and business in one iconic design.

 It sounds like a lot, right?
 That’s why we created this logo design guide: so you can get out there and confidently create the best logo for your business, side hustle, or passion project.